 - Do not use bromine based products in the pool.
 Use of bromine will void the warranty on your chlorine cell. - Avoid the use of persulfate based products as this can adversely affect free chlorine test results.
 Pool Lab recommends to shock dose with liquid chlorine. - It is the pool owner's responsibility to ensure water is regularly tested and balanced.
 Your local pool professional can advise you on appropriate testing frequency and balance criteria in your area. - Where calcium hardness of the pool / spa water exceeds 200ppm, the water must be balanced as per the Langlier Index to ensure water is not scale forming.
-Consult you local pool professional for advice. - Do not assume the chlorinator is faulty if a chlorine test reveals a low free chlorine level.
+Consult you local pool professional for advise. - Do not assume the chlorinator is faulty if a chlorine test reveals a low free chlorine level.
 There are many factors that relate to chlorine demand in the water.
-Refer to the troubleshooting guide in this manual for more information - Regular manual 'super chlorination' or 'shock dosing' may be required in pools where chlorine demand or bather load is high. - Test salt level before calculating your salt addition requirements, even on a new installation - especially where liquid chlorine had been used previously. - Free chlorine levels above 4.0ppm may void manufacturer warranties on your equipment. - Unnecessarily high salt levels may contribute to corrosion of pool and spa equipment. - The use of Cyanuric Acid (Stabilizer) is generally not recommended in commercial applications with high bather loads.
+Refer to the troubleshooting guide in this manual for more information - Regular manual 'super chlorination' or 'shock dosing' may be required in pools where chlorine demand or bather load is high. - Manual addition of liquid chlorine may be required to supplement chlorine requirement during peak usage periods. - Test salt level before calculating your salt addition requirements, even on a new installation especially where liquid chlorine had been used previously. - Free chlorine levels above 4.0ppm may void manufacturer warranties on your equipment. - Unnecessarily high salt levels may contribute to corrosion of pool and spa equipment. - Pool Lab recommend the use of Cyanuric Acid (Stabilizer) at a concentration of between 50-80 ppm for outdoor pools to help protect chlorine in the water from destruction by sun light